-To ensure the recorded current data is immediately available and can be accurately correlated with regular detector data, readout and timestamp synchronization for these crates is implemented via the \gls{UL} in the \gls{CRU}.
-As shown in \figref{fig:ULSync:overview}, each crate consists of nine front-end cards, each providing eight measurement channels.
-Each front-end card transmits a formatted data stream, including regular timestamps and current measurements, via \gls{UART} to a central controller card.
-The controller aggregates the incoming data, partitions it into chunks of \SI{1}{\kB}, and wraps each chunk with a header and trailer to form \SI{1}{\kiB} data frames.
-Each frame contains only payload originating from a single front-end card.
-These frames are output in a round-robin sequence and transmitted using \ebtb encoding over an \gls{ELink} to a \gls{VLDB}.
+To make the current measurements immediately available and correlate them with detector data, the readout and timestamp synchronization are implemented in the \gls{UL} of the \gls{CRU}.
+Each crate contains nine front-end cards with eight measurement channels each.
+The front-end cards transmit formatted data streams containing timestamps and current measurements via \gls{UART} to a central controller card.
+The controller aggregates the data into \SI{1}{\kiB} frames, each containing payload from a single front-end card, and transmits them in a round-robin sequence using \ebtb encoding over an \gls{ELink} to a \gls{VLDB}.

-A similar crate, producing an identically formatted data stream, is installed to acquire current measurements from the central electrode and field cage.
-Although the data and resulting packet rates for the \gls{HVCM} readout are relatively low, no packets may be lost, as all are required to reconstruct the full stream of \gls{GEM} currents.
+An additional crate with the same data format is used to read currents from the central electrode and field cage.
+Although the resulting data rates are modest, all packets must be preserved in order to reconstruct the complete current history.

-To allow precise temporal association of current data with detector events during offline analysis, a synchronized timestamp reset across all front-end streams is necessary.
-For this purpose, just before or at the start of a run, the \gls{UL} forwards a selected trigger signal via the latency-deterministic \gls{GBT} downlink to all connected \gls{HVCM} crates.
-Within each crate, this reset signal is internally distributed to enforce simultaneous timestamp resets on all front-end cards.
+To allow precise temporal correlation with detector data, the timestamps of all front-end streams are reset synchronously.
+At the beginning of a run, the \gls{UL} distributes a trigger signal via the latency-deterministic \gls{GBT} downlink to all connected \gls{HVCM} crates, where it is internally propagated to reset the timestamps of all front-end cards simultaneously.

-The readout chain for the \gls{HVCM} is shown in \figref{fig:ULSync:hvcmreadout}.
-The \gls{VLDB} transmits monitoring data from all crates via the \gls{GBT} to the \gls{CRU}, at a rate of \SI{80}{\mega\bit\per\second} per stream.
-On the \gls{CRU}, dedicated receiver instances (one per stream) handle deserialization, decoding, and frame reassembly.
-The deserializer uses \ebtb idle symbols, which are guaranteed to appear at least between frames, to synchronize to the stream.
-As frames are reconstructed, their \glspl{CRC} are performed to ensure flawless transmission.
-When a complete frame is received during a run, a corresponding frame descriptor is generated.
-Frames and descriptors are then buffered in FIFOs of appropriate depth.
+The readout chain is illustrated in \figref{fig:ULSync:hvcmreadout}.
+Monitoring data from the crates are transmitted via the \gls{GBT} to the \gls{CRU} at \SI{80}{\mega\bit\per\second} per stream.
+Dedicated receiver instances perform deserialization, decoding, and frame reconstruction.
+Synchronization is achieved using \ebtb idle symbols, which appear between frames.
+Each reconstructed frame is validated using its \gls{CRC}, and a corresponding frame descriptor is generated.
+Frames and descriptors are buffered in FIFOs before packet assembly.